ronaldo1618/travlogapi/README.md

 ## Fetch calls

-Should you choose leverage this API for your own front-end application, please note that you will need to pass the Token in the headers for most requests.
+Should you choose to leverage this API for your own front-end application, please note that you will need to pass the Token in the headers for most requests.

 ## ERD